Home » Drawing Tutorials » Anime » How to Draw a Pokémon

 Step 13: Detail the cheeks and ears

-In this step, let’s add a few key details to make even look more recognizable.
+In this step, let’s add a few key details to make Pikachu look even more recognizable.
 Draw two large circular shapes for the cheeks – place them on each side of the face, slightly below the eyes.
 Then, add curved lines near the tips of the ears to separate the darker sections from the rest of the ear.

 Step 14: Erase the guidelines